floesche/LED-Display_G3_Software/g3_troubleshooting.md

 15    21    19    17    20    18    16
 ```

 This issue will be corrected in future firmware releases.

 # Known Issues

 1. If the address of a panel in an arena has been set to zero, we cannot change the panel address to an nonzero address.
 That is why we set a nonzero address, 127, as a default address in panel.eep.
-1. If you have trouble running get_SD_drive.m, you need to check: 1) make sure the hard-coded SD drive letter is the correct drive; 2) path of fsutil.exe is included in the environment variable PATH.
+1. If you have trouble running `get_SD_drive.m`, you need to check: 1) make sure the hard-coded SD drive letter is the correct drive; 2) path of `fsutil.exe` is included in the environment variable PATH.
-1. When writing experimental script,  Panel_com('set_pattern_id', i) should be called before Panel_com('set_position', [m n]).
+1. When writing experimental script, `Panel_com('set_pattern_id', i)` should be called before `Panel_com('set_position', [m n])`.
 If not, the system will freeze.
-1. From the PControl UI it is possible to get the controller to hang if you send many updates of pattern position or gain\bias in a short period of time.
+1. From the PControl UI it is possible to get the controller to hang if you send many updates of pattern position or gain/bias in a short period of time.
 This is also possible in a script.
-The simple remedy is to place stop\start commands before and after the gain\bias or position change.
+The simple remedy is to place stop/start commands before and after the gain/bias or position change.
 We have done this for the PControl GUI (updated in code v1.1), but without being aware of this you might crash the controller from a script.
-A more elegant solution would be to handle this on the controller side, and we might implement this in the future. <<issue 3>>
+A more elegant solution would be to handle this on the controller side, and we might implement this in the future.
 1. If using an SD card that has not been formatted after many writes, the onset time of position functions may be affected.
 If you notice there is a large delay to the start of a position or velocity function, try formatting the SD card (fat32) for better performance.
-Alternatively, adding a several milisecond pause after the set position function command can also fix this issue (for minor offsets).
+Alternatively, adding a several millisecond pause after the set position function command can also fix this issue (for minor offsets).

-For more hardware oriented troubleshooting, see the [panels-hardware troubleshooting guide](https://github.com/reiserlab/Panel-G3-Hardware/wiki/Troubleshooting).
+For more hardware oriented troubleshooting, see the [panels-hardware troubleshooting guide]({{site.baseurl}}/Generation%203/Hardware/docs/troubleshooting.html).